tahaafzal5/zero2prod/Notes.md

 * If we get both a valid name and email, we should return `200 OK` otherwise `400 BAD REQUEST`.

 ### Capturing Our Requirements As Tests
-* `subscribe_returns_a_400_when_data_is_missing` is an example of *table-driven test* also known as *parametrised test*.
+* `subscribe_returns_a_400_when_data_is_missing` is an example of *table-driven test* also known as *parametrized test*.
   * Instead of duplicating test logic several times we can simply run the same assertion against a collection of known invalid bodies that we expect to fail in the same way.
-  * With "roll-you-own" parametrised tests: as soon as one test case fails, the execution stops and we do not know the outcome for the following test cases.
+  * With "roll-you-own" parametrized tests: as soon as one test case fails, the execution stops and we do not know the outcome for the following test cases.

 ### Parsing Form Data From A POST Request
 * We can add a new `/subscriptions` route.